GIScience/gis-training-resource-center/content/Module_5/en_qgis_spatial_tools_ex1.md

 :::{figure} /fig/en_ex1_attribute_table_floods.PNG
 ---
-width: 40%
+width: 70%
 name: attribute_table_floods
 ---
-Screenshot of the Saint_Louis_flood_clipped layer
+Screenshot of the Saint_Louis_flood_clipped layer.
 :::

 6. Visualize only the flooded areas and water bodies in the dataset: